-First, all the hydrocarbons present in the air are sucked into an instrument, a GC-FID or GC-MS (see later on) using a pump and flow into a tube containing a solid adsorbent material, to which the hydrocarbons stick.
+First, all the hydrocarbons present in the air are sucked into an instrument, a GC-FID or GC-MS (we will see what these names mean shortly) using a pump and they flow into a tube containing a solid adsorbent material, to which the hydrocarbons stick.
 When enough time has passed (often minutes to an hour), the flow of air to the adsorbent is shut off and air is directed to a new collecting tube.
 The solid used as an adsorbent must be sticky enough for the hydrocarbons to stick to it, but not too sticky that they are permanently stuck or react on the surface and are lost.
 Once collected, the solid material is heated to drive off the hydrocarbons sticking to its surface.
-We then need to separate out the hydrocarbons.
-This is the essence of chromatography.
+We then need to separate out the hydrocarbons and this is the essence of chromatography.

-In the systems used to measure hydrocarbons, they are separated out by boiling point, the heavier ones will boil at higher temperatures than the lighter ones.
-As the solid is heated, different hydrocarbons boil off and are carried by a stream of pure air (it is important not to contaminate the sample) to the detector.
-This separation part is called gas chromatography (GC) and the two detectors used are a flame ionisation detector (FID) or a mass spectrometer (MS).
-In an FID, the hydrocarbon gas is burned and in doing so creates some ions (charged species) that can be detected.
-By running a sample of known concentration through the system the FID can be calibrated and so when an unknown amount of hydrocarbon passes through, its concentration can be determined.
+In primary school we can look at experiments to separate out mixtures: e.g. magnetic and non-magnetic objects; separate by size, for example by sieving; or separate by shape or by colour using our eyes.
+Children could carry out chromatography experiments using colouring pens or coloured sweets and some kitchen towel (see Appendix 1).
+In the systems used to measure hydrocarbons, they are separated out by boiling point: the heavier ones will boil at higher temperatures than the lighter ones.
+As the solid is heated, different hydrocarbons boil off and are carried by a stream of pure air (it is important not to contaminate the sample) to a detector.
+This separation technique is called gas chromatography (GC) and the two detectors used are a flame ionisation detector (FID) or a mass spectrometer (MS).
+In an FID, the hydrocarbon gas is burned and in doing so, creates some ions (charged particles) that can be detected.
+By running a sample of known concentration through the system, the FID can be calibrated and so when an unknown amount of hydrocarbon passes through, its concentration can be determined.
 A mass spectrometer effectively weighs the sample and so its concentration can be determined.